The mountain village Masca isn't a pirate recluse now.

 There is a statue at the entrance of the mountain village entrance in its honor.
 It also tells you that Masca was the late Mayor Don José's bride.
 That's how much he loved it.

-The article souvenirs Masca is about a most surprising gift shop.
+The article souvenirs Masca is about a most surprising gift shop and a much improved terrace restaurant.
 There, also learn how to book hiking trips to the legendary shore.
+Mind its path may still be closed.

 The mountain village Masca is a runner up for top attractions of the island after Mount Teide which is and will always remain number One.